apankrat/notes/fast-case-folding/README.md

    start in the data section, followed by the retrieval of ch's delta value within the block at the offset of `ch & 0xff`.

-   Bloody marvelous, isn't it?
+Marvelous, isn't it?

+If you know the origins of this technique (or its author!), let me know and I'll add a proper reference.

+# Table compression, revised

 But wait!
 We can take it a bit further.

-# Table compression, revised

 ## Smaller block sizes